reevesc/news-river/README.md

 # news-river
-A simple PHP implementation of the NewsRiver Stream API
+A simple implementation of the NewsRiver Stream API in PHP